knative/serving/docs/spec/overview.md

 **Route** provides a network endpoint for a user's service (which consists of a series of software and configuration Revisions over time).
-A kubernetes namespace may have multiple routes.
+A kubernetes namespace can have multiple routes.
 The route provides a long-lived, stable, named, HTTP-addressable endpoint that is backed by one or more **Revisions**.
 The default configuration is for the route to automatically route traffic to the latest revision